Marker Logo

 Erected 1977 by North Carolina Division of Archives and History.
 (Marker Number I-62.)

 Topics and series.
-This historical marker is listed in these topic lists: African AmericansChurches & ReligionIndustry & Commerce.
+This historical marker is listed in these topic lists: African AmericansIndustry & CommerceReligion & Religious Structures.
 In addition, it is included in the North Carolina Division of Archives and History series list.
 A significant historical year for this entry is 1810.

 Location.
 35° 3.082′ N, 78° 52.463′ W. Marker is in Fayetteville, North Carolina, in Cumberland County.
-Marker is at the intersection of Person Street and Cool Spring Street, on the right when traveling west on Person Street.
+It is in Terry Sanford.
+It is at the intersection of Person Street and Cool Spring Street, on the right when traveling west on Person Street.
 Touch for map.
 Marker is at or near this postal address: 245 Person Street, Fayetteville NC 28301, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Flora Macdonald (about 400 feet away, measured in a direct line); Cross Creek Linear Park (about 400 feet away); The Fayetteville Independent Light Infantry Company (about 600 feet away); First Presbyterian Church (about 700 feet away); Parade Ground (about 700 feet away); Liberty Point Declaration of Independence (about
+At least 8 other markers are within walking distance of this marker: Flora Macdonald (about 400 feet away, measured in a direct line); Cross Creek Linear Park (about 400 feet away); Liberty Point (about 600 feet away); The Fayetteville Independent Light Infantry Company (about 600 feet away); First Presbyterian Church (about 700 feet away); Parade Ground

 Paid Advertisement